 Moving Around in Mykonos

-The main bus station is located at the entrance of Mykonos town, not far from the iconic Windmills by the sea.
+The central bus station is at Mykonos town’s entrance, near the iconic Windmills by the sea.

-From here, there are buses reaching the most important villages in Mykonos, including Platys Gialos, Ornos, Agios Stefanos, Kalafati, Elia, and other popular beaches.
+From here, buses reach the most important villages in Mykonos, including Platys Gialos, Ornos, Agios Stefanos, Kalafati, Elia, and other famous beaches.
 Some of these beaches can also be reached by boat.

-Sometimes the boat looks like a far better option though sailing times are more relaxed.
-There’s also a regular service that connects the old and the new port.
+Sometimes, the boat looks like a far better option, though sailing times are more relaxed.
+A regular service also connects the old and the new port.

-Although this is not my favorite island to drive on, it can be just fine if you avoid the chaos of some coastal villages, the most popular beaches, and Mykonos town.
-Here you can compare car rental fees.
+Although this is not my favorite island to drive on, it can be fine to avoid the chaos of some coastal villages, the most popular beaches, and Mykonos town.
+Here, you can compare car rental fees.

-If you decide to hire a quad or a motorcycle, please be extremely careful with the intense summer traffic.
-Also keep in mind that in the high season, many areas to access the center of the Old Town are closed to traffic.
+If you hire a quad or a motorcycle, please be extremely careful with the intense summer traffic.
+Also, keep in mind that in the high season, many areas to access the center of the Old Town are closed to traffic.

 Which car rental service is the best to choose?

-Taxis are not as affordable as in other destinations in Greece, and in peak months the waiting times for a taxi can be very long.
-At night you’ll probably pay an extra fee as well as for any piece of extra luggage.
+Taxis are not as affordable as in other destinations in Greece, and in peak months, the waiting times for a taxi can be very long.
+At night, you’ll probably pay an extra fee for any piece of extra luggage.
 Did you know how to get to Mykonos?
 Let me know in the comments below!

 Before You Leave, Pin This Guide to Easy Ways to Travel to Mykonos without Going Crazy!